-An environmental effects monitoring program will be developed to verify predictions made in the EIS and detect and address any unforeseen environmental effects during all phases of the Project.
+An environmental effects monitoring program will be developed to verify predictions made in the EIS and to detect and address any unforeseen environmental effects during all phases of the Project.
 The monitoring programs will describe parameters to be monitored, methods to be followed, roles and responsibilities, and reporting requirements.

-Mitigation measures and follow-up actions identified in the EIS will be implemented through Environmental Protection Plans (EnvPPs).
-EnvPPs are project management tools that supplement project design, construction and operating specifications to avoid or minimize potential adverse environmental effects arising from the construction and operation and maintenance of a project.
+Mitigation measures and follow-up actions identified in the EIS will be implemented through Environmental Protection Plans.
+These plans are project management tools that supplement project design, construction and operating specifications to avoid or minimize potential adverse environmental effects arising from the construction and operation and maintenance of a project.
 The plans prescribe practical measures to meet regulatory requirements for environmental protection that are specific to the project.
 They are specifically designed and organized for use as reference documents by field construction and operation/maintenance personnel.
-Separate EnvPPs will be prepared for each major Project component (transmission lines, converter stations, ground electrodes, etc.) and for the construction and operating and maintenance phases of the Project.
+Separate Environmental Protection Plans will be prepared for each major project component (transmission lines, converter stations, etc.) and for the construction and operating and maintenance phases of the project components.

-Each EnvPP will incorporate the following:
+Each Environmental Protection Plan will incorporate the following:

-- Measures proposed to avoid and minimize adverse environmental effects; - Monitoring plans including reporting protocols; - > Erosion protection and sediment control plan for disturbed areas; - Maps of protected areas, significant sites and sensitive habitats to be avoided;

-- Emergency response plan(s) developed by contractors; - Workplace safety and health procedures; - Closure and reclamation plans for disturbed areas; - Waste management practices; and - Implementation plan for the EIS commitments.
+- > Measures proposed to avoid and minimize adverse environmental effects; - Monitoring and follow-up plans including reporting protocols; - Erosion protection and sediment control plan for disturbed areas; - Maps of protected areas, significant sites and sensitive habitats to be avoided; - Access management for temporary and permanent roads; - Emergency response plan(s) developed by contractors; - Workplace safety and health procedures; - Closure and reclamation plans for disturbed areas; - Waste management practices including waste reduction and recycling plans; and - > Implementation plan for the EIS commitments.

-EnvPPs will include management and implementation components to ensure sufficient organization and resources are provided to deliver the protection program effectively.
+Environmental Protection Plans will include management and implementation components to ensure sufficient organization and resources are provided to deliver the protection program effectively.
 An inspection program will also be outlined to ensure mitigation and follow-up implementation, and regulatory compliance.

-Draft or preliminary EnvPPs will be submitted along with the EIS and will be updated in final form upon receipt of regulatory environmental approvals for the Project.
-The EnvPPs will address all appropriate requirements of the approvals.
-Initially, construction phase EnvPPs will be prepared which will be replaced by operating phase EnvPPs once the Project components are commissioned.
+Draft or generic Environmental Protection Plans will be submitted along with the EIS and will be updated in final form upon receipt of regulatory environmental approvals for the Project.
+The Plans will address all appropriate requirements of the approvals.
+Initially, construction phase Environmental Protection Plans will be prepared, which will be replaced by operating phase plans once the Project components are commissioned.